Low birth weight: Preterm birth

-The mechanism of preterm birth is heterogeneous and poorly understood.
+Preterm birth could be spontaneous or medically-indicated in the form of prescribed cesarean sections to avoid complications from conditions such as pre-eclampsia.
+The mechanism of spontaneous preterm birth is heterogeneous and poorly understood.
 It may be tied to one or more of the following processes: premature fetal endocrine activation, intrauterine inflammation, over-distension of the uterus, and endometrial bleeding.
 A prominent risk factor for preterm birth is prior history of preterm delivery.
 However, there is no reliable protocol for screening and prevention of preterm birth.

 Small for gestational age

 Infants born small for gestational age may be constitutionally small, with no associated pathologic process.
 Others have intrauterine growth restriction (IUGR) due to any of various pathologic processes.
 Babies with chromosomal abnormalities or other congenital anomalies may manifest IUGR as part of their syndrome.
 Problems with the placenta can prevent it from providing adequate oxygen and nutrients to the fetus, resulting in growth restriction.
+Two significant placental pathologies include placental abruption and placental praevia.
 Infections during pregnancy that affect the fetus, such as rubella, cytomegalovirus, toxoplasmosis, and syphilis, may also affect the baby's weight.

 Environmental factors

+Smoking while pregnant doubles the chances an infant will be born with low birth weight.

 Maternal tobacco smoking doubles risk of LBW for the infant.
-More recently, passive maternal smoking has been examined for possible effects on birth weight, and has been shown to increase risk of LBW by 16%.
+More recently, passive maternal smoking, commonly referred to as second hand smoke, has been examined for possible effects on birth weight, and has been shown to increase risk of LBW by 16%.